 By Garrett Johnston

-Four-time Tour winner, Marc Leishman is one of the nicest guys in golf.
+Five-time Tour winner by virtue of January’s win at the Famers Insurance Open, Marc Leishman is one of the nicest guys in golf.
 Ask any writer in the media centers or fans who attend Tour events – Marc just gets it.
 The 36-year-old Australian now lives in Virginia Beach with his wife Audrey and three kids Oliver, Harvey, and Eva.
 He possesses one of the smoothest swings in the game and he sat down to tell us more about how we can learn from his practice habits.

 Golf Range Magazine: How long is your pre-round practice routine?
 What do you like to work on?